experimentAccount2/slpkg/README.rst

     Installing summary
     ===============================================================================
     Total 3 packages.
-    0 package will be installed, 1 allready installed and 2 packages will be upgraded.
+    0 package will be installed, 1 already installed and 2 packages will be upgraded.

     Would you like to continue [y/N]?